 Watering Prayer Plants too much or too little might be disastrous.

-As is customary, these issues present predominantly in the form of brown blotches on leaves.
+These issues are present predominantly in the form of brown blotches on leaves.

-If you allow your Prayer Plant’s soil to get bone dry, specifically for a lengthy period, the lowest leaves will often become brown and crispy.
+If you allow your Prayer Plant’s soil to get bone dry, specifically for a lengthy period, the lower leaves will often become brown and crispy.

 The existence of dry soil pockets in your container will be troublesome if you do not properly saturate your soil when you water.

-If you persist in maintaining the soil medium dry for a prolonged period, the roots in the dry patches of soil may inevitably die.
+If you persist in maintaining the soil medium dry for a prolonged period, the roots in the drier patches may inevitably die.
 This will lead to brown spots on the leaves.

 - Always saturate your soil completely.
 Take your plant to the tap and thoroughly water it if necessary.
 Allow all the water to drain before returning your plant to its growth spot.